-Project Managers and product owners can easily estimate how much time in terms of engineering, analysis and QA or money will a standard development project require.
-However, estimating the time of delivery and internal cost of an Artificial Intelligence (AI) based feature might be tricky.
-There are a lot more variables influencing the time of delivery and price of such project in comparison with standard software development.
-Below you will find an information on how to price an AI project.
+Technical leads, Project Managers and product owners can easily estimate how much time in terms of engineering, analysis and QA or money will a standard development project require.
+However, estimating the time of delivery and the cost of the AI project or machine learning system might be tricky.
+There are a lot more variables influencing the time of delivery and price of such a complex project.
+In comparison with standard AI software development.
+Below you will find information on how to price and estimate the cost of AI project.

-Naturally in this guide we do not talk about creating another Siri.
-Most AI projects consist of adding a small AI powered feature on top of existing software or internal companys systems.
-With a simple and main goal – maximizing the impact of the collected data.
+Naturally in such guides we do not talk about revolutionary projects and creating another Siri.
+Most AI projects consist of adding a small or bigger AI-powered feature on top of existing software or internal companys systems.
+With a simple and main goal – maximizing the impact of the collected and integrated data.
 Nonetheless, it is important to plan needed resources, tools, budgets and understand how to estimate the cost of an AI project.
-Before starting working even on small features.
+Before starting working even on small machine learning or AI features.

-Some of the aspects that complicate the whole thing include:
+Some of the aspects that complicate estimation and cost of AI project includes:

-- The estimation of lines of code is no anchor.
+- The estimation of lines of code is not the best strategy today.

-- The fact that you built a model, does not mean you are any closer to finishing the job — sometimes you will have to iterate several times before you reach a satisfactory level of accuracy.
+- The fact that you built and tested a model, does not mean you are cloes to production deployment— sometimes you will have to iterate several times before you reach a satisfactory level of accuracy and model stability.

-- There is a huge diversification of skills within the field and many times you will spend an unusual amount of time on learning new methods, before you approach the problem itself.
+- There is a huge diversification of skills within the field and many times you will spend an unusual amount of time learning new methods.
+Before you approach the problem itself.

-- When approaching a problem you need full understanding of the business logic at hand, otherwise you won’t be able to make a case for the necessary input and output.
+- When approaching a problem you need a full understanding of the business logic at hand.
+Otherwise, you won’t be able to make a case for the necessary input and output.

 - The quality and size of your training dataset changes everything.
 It is important to understand if data you already collecting is enough to build trustful AI model.

 - There is usually lots of unscheduled work with data preprocessing.
 The stored and collected data is not always perfectly prepared for AI implemntation.

-Step 1 — Define the scope of the project befor pricing it
+Step 1 — Clearly define the scope of the AI project before pricing and estimating it

 - What data am I going to use for training?